 - Is it sheer coincidence that Michael, Astrid’s resentful and jealous husband, is an ex-army captain?
 I.E. a guy from the organization still out for Kevin Kwan’s throat?
 The story depicts Michael as ungrateful to the sacrifices Astrid went through for his sake.

-- Thanks to stinging rhetoric by certain politicians and civil service heads in the 90s, there remains a strong local disdain towards Singaporeans who have left the country.
-Personally, I feel this is not too unlike Eleanor’s dislike of Rachel, whom she deems as not “one of us.”
+Thanks to stinging (and ludicrous) rhetoric by certain politicians and civil service heads in the 90s, there remains a strong local disdain towards Singaporeans who have left the country.
+Personally, I feel this is not too unlike Eleanor’s dislike of Rachel, whom she considers not “one of us.”

 Now, I’m of course aware that the movie is different from the novel.
 To international audiences, Crazy Rich Asians (the book) would also more likely be read as Kevin Kwan’s lament on the plight of Chinese Americans.
 A people often scorned by their racial kin and sidelined by the majority race of the USA.

-Or maybe the story is really no more than a blithering commentary on the antics of newly rich Chinese people.
+Or perhaps the original story is really no more than a blithering commentary on the antics of newly rich Chinese people.
 You know, those tales we hear about PRC tourists?
 Such antics must have brought much embarrassment to overseas Chinese in western countries.

 If that’s the case, is it right to say that this man is currently Singapore’s greatest writer?
 With the movie adaptation of his first book the harshest commentary to date on modern Singaporean mentality?

 It stings my “Singaporean pride” to think about the movie that way.
-But perhaps those are questions we ought to consider.
+But perhaps those are questions worth considering.